 1. Tides are a constant physical attribute of marine ecosystems in the New England area.
 Their impact along the shoreline in shaping intertidal ecology is apparent, though in deeper, offshore waters the influence of the tides may be less obvious.
-Tides are of major importance in that they set up currents that alternate in direction every flood and ebb tide, moving water and waterborne constituents from place to place.
-Due to its geomorphology, tides in the Ocean SAMP area are major forces that shape circulation in the region, and tidal interaction with Long Island Sound is a defining feature of tidal circulation dynamics.
+Tides are of major importance in that they set up currents that alternate in direction every other-flood and ebb tide, moving water and waterborne constituents from place to place.
+Due to its geological topography and glacial origingeomorphology, tides in the Ocean SAMP area are major forces that shape circulation in the region, and tidal interaction with Long Island Sound is a defining feature of tidal circulation dynamics.